J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 	"-mode 0" (default) means dual Ethereum + Decred/Siacoin/Lbry mining mode.
 	"-mode 1" means Ethereum-only mining mode.
 You can set this mode for every card individually, for example, "-mode 1-02" will set mode "1" for first and third GPUs (#0 and #2).

 -dcoin	select second coin to mine in dual mode.
-Possible options are "-dcoin dcr", "-dcoin sc", "-dcoin lbc".
+Possible options are "-dcoin dcr", "-dcoin sc", "-dcoin lbc", "-dcoin pasc".
 Default value is "dcr".

--dcri	Decred/Siacoin/Lbry intensity.
+-dcri	Decred/Siacoin/Lbry/Pascal intensity.
 Default value is 30, you can adjust this value to get the best Decred/Siacoin/Lbry mining speed without reducing Ethereum mining speed.
 	You can also specify values for every card, for example "-dcri 30,100,50".
 	You can change the intensity in runtime with "+" and "-" keys and check current statistics with "s" key.
 	For example, by default (-dcri 30) 390 card shows 29MH/s for Ethereum and 440MH/s for Decred.
 Setting -dcri 70 causes 24MH/s for Ethereum and 850MH/s for Decred.